 Purchase a made-to-measure knitted wool Icelandic jumper in Reykjavik or buy water repellent high-quality clothing.

 In Iceland’s capital city you are spoilt for choice of where to stay.
 From the contemporary all-suite Black Pearl Hotel to the even more luxurious Edition with a Michelin-starred chef.
-We also favour the smaller KEA Hotels; Hotel Borg which combines tradition with modern luxury, Storm Hotel offering excellent value and Sand Hotel with wonderful historic connections.
+We also favour the smaller KEA Hotels; Hotel Borg which combines tradition with an art deco style and Sand Hotel with wonderful historic connections and an excellent bakery.
 Tower Suites is another option for chic luxury with incredible views of the city.

 Hotel Ranga is good value and conveniently located close to Eyjafjallajokull, Thorsmork and Seljalandsfoss waterfall.
-For a bit more luxury, try Skálakot Manor where they breed beautiful Icelandic horses.
+For a more intimate experience, try Skálakot Manor where they breed beautiful Icelandic horses.
 Torfhús Retreat is better situated for access to the Waterfall Gullfoss and Thingvellir National Park and The Retreat at the Blue Lagoon is the ultimate in luxury.

 From family-run guesthouses in the countryside, to private cabins in the north and exclusive villas in the Golden Circle, we can ensure you have the perfect host to accompany you.
-We can also assign a fantastic chef to showcase some of the delicacies of Iceland (puffin optional).
+We can also assign a fantastic chef to showcase some of the delicacies of Iceland (puffin/ fermented shark optional).

 This old sheep farm has been converted into a luxury retreat in a remote valley encircled by 3000ft peaks.
-It is a wonderful setting to be at one with nature… witnessing the Northern Lights and taking part in outdoor pursuits such as heli-skiing, fat biking, kayaking and fly fishing on exclusive salmon beats.
+It is a wonderful setting to be at one with nature… hopefully witness the Northern Lights and take part in outdoor pursuits such as heli-skiing, fat biking, kayaking, paddle-boarding and fly fishing on exclusive salmon beats.

 Exploring the white icy landscapes of Iceland has never been easier.
 Don a pair of crampons and ice climb on the Solheimajokull glacier with incredible views across sink holes, ice ridges and crevasses.
 We can also arrange snowmobiling on the Langjokull glacier as well as heli-skiing in the freshest of powder with vertical drops of up to 5000ft in the Arctic mountains.